 Whether you are the mother of a child, the punitive father, or an illegitimate child where no paternity has been established, you may wish to file a paternity action.
 However, in many legal cases, an action may be barred after a certain period of time has elapsed, this is known as the statute of limitations.
 Paternity actions are unique with their involvement of statute of limitations.
-Therefore, it is important to bring your case to a knowledgeable Pensacola Paternity Attorney to assess your action and if there are timelines you should adhere to.
+Therefore, it is important to bring your case to a knowledgeable attorney to assess your action and if there are timelines you should adhere to.

 One of the first important points to note regarding a paternity action is who may bring these claims.
 It is a common misconception that only a presumed father may bring a court action to legally establish their rights to a child.
 However, a paternity action can be filed by a number of parties including: a punitive or presumed father, or a man who believes he may have, legal right to a child, a mother of a child who’s paternity has not been established, Florida’s Department of Revenue, or the child who’s paternity has not been established.